oist/NEXTNetPy/docs/index.md

 The main algorithms and their performance are discussed in our [preprint](https://arxiv.org/abs/2412.07095).

+## Installation

+Download the [latest released](https://github.com/oist/NEXTNetPy/releases) version of *NEXTNetPy-v\<version\>-pkg.tar.gz* and install with

+    pip install NEXTNetPy-v<version>-pkg.tar.gz

+Since *NEXT-Net* is implemented in C++, a C++ compiler is required to install *NEXTNetPy*.
+Alternatively, if [Git](https://git-scm.com/downloads) is available, the [latest released](https://github.com/oist/NEXTNetPy/releases) version of *NEXTNetPy* can be downloaded, built and installed with

+    git clone --recurse-submodules --branch latest-release https://github.com/oist/NEXTNetPy.git
+    cd NEXTNetPy
+    pip install .

 ## Getting Started
 To get started with NEXT-Net, check out the [Getting Started](getting_started.md) guide for installation and basic usage instructions.